wp-plugins/mobile-client-detection-plugin/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.8.2

-The Mobile Client Detection Plugin can overload template files and theme directories and it can provide query_vars 'platform' & 'browser' - which are available in template files.
+The Mobile Client Detection Plugin can overload platform-specific templates and themes and provides query_vars 'platform' & 'browser'.

-It can also be very helpful when it’s required to load different versions of CSS/JS code.

 == Description ==